Mellix/comfortyou.github.io/README.md

 Final project for girls who code!

 index.html & landing.css are for the home page <br>
-awareness.html & aesthetics.css are for the info page
+awareness.html & aesthetics.css are for the info page <br>
-tipspage.html & tips_stylesheet.css are for the tips page
+tipspage.html & tips_stylesheet.css are for the tips page <br>
-relaxpage.html & relax_stylesheet.css & relax_script.js are for the peace page
+relaxpage.html & relax_stylesheet.css & relax_script.js are for the peace page <br>
-talk.html & talk.css are for the talk page (incompleted)
+talk.html & talk.css are for the talk page (incompleted) <br>
-resources.html & aesthetics.css are for the resources page
+resources.html & aesthetics.css are for the resources page <br>

-Everything else in our code is either a photo, gif, or music.
+Everything else in our code is either a photo, gif, or music. <br>
-Thank you!
+Thank you! <br>